SAP-samples/cap-service-integration-codejam/.sap/discussions.md

 _When looking at the "Business Partner" endpoints, did you notice the "/A\_" prefix on each of the endpoints?
 What do you think that signifies?_

 This prefix comes from the naming conventions used in the SAP S/4HANA Virtual Data Model (VDM).
 Different views of the same underlying persistence-level entity are named with prefixes that describe what type of views they are.
 There are Basic, Consumption and Composite views, and also Remote API views, which is what the "/A\_" prefixed names are from.
+In the [Further reading](../exercises/03-import-odata-api/README.md#further-reading) section of this exercise, there's a link to an article on the topic.

 # Exercise 04 - Understand service mocking